LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Method

-We represent the latent motion as a \emph{dense 3D scene flow} defined over a uniform spatial grid.
+\boldparagraph{3D Scene Flow Representation.} We represent the latent motion as a \emph{dense 3D scene flow} defined over a uniform spatial grid.
 Specifically, we sample a $K_h \times K_w$ grid of keypoints on the current image plane and track each point across $T$ future timesteps.
-For each keypoint at each timestep, we predict the displacement increment $\Delta p = (\Delta u, \Delta v, \Delta d)$, where $(\Delta u, \Delta v)$ denotes the 2D displacement in image coordinates and $\Delta d$ denotes the change in depth.
-The full motion representation is $M_t \in \mathbb{R}^{K \times T \times 3}$, where $K = K_h \times K_w = 400$ and $T = 32$.
+For each keypoint at each timestep, we predict the displacement increment $\Delta \bm{p} = (\Delta u, \Delta v, \Delta d)$, where $(\Delta u, \Delta v)$ denotes the 2D displacement in image coordinates and $\Delta d$ denotes the change in depth.
+The full motion representation is $\bm{M}_t \in \mathbb{R}^{K \times T \times 3}$, where $K = K_h \times K_w = 400$ and $T = 32$.
 Compared to 2D flow or sparse traces, this representation preserves scene-level 3D geometry while remaining embodiment-agnostic, providing a strong inductive bias for cross-embodiment generalization.
 All trajectories are transformed into a unified reference camera frame $\mathrm{cam}_{\mathrm{ref}}$ to compensate for camera motion.
 This screen-aligned $(u, v, d)$ representation maintains compatibility with 2D trajectory formats, enabling joint training across diverse data sources.
+The dense correspondences are produced offline by the TraceForge labeler~\cite{tracegen}, which tracks each keypoint over $T{=}32$ future steps.
+Our 1.6M training triplets use TraceForge-provided depth, falling back to sensor depth where available (\eg, DROID~\cite{droid}).
+Because depth enters only at this offline labeling stage, the depth source is interchangeable and no depth sensor is required at inference.

 The Motion Expert adopts a CogVideoX-style~\cite{cogvideox} 3D transformer that operates in motion-token space.
 We apply spatial patchification with patch size $2 \times 2$, grouping each $2 \times 2$ block of keypoints into a single token, resulting in $10 \times 10$ spatial tokens per timestep.
-The model is conditioned on the last-layer VLM hidden features $z_t$ via Adaptive LayerNorm.
+The model is conditioned on the last-layer VLM hidden features $\bm{z}_t$ via Adaptive LayerNorm.

 We train the Motion Expert using conditional flow matching~\cite{lipmanflow}.
-Given a ground-truth motion sample $M_t$ and Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$, we construct the interpolated noisy motion at time $\tau \in [0, 1]$:
+Given a ground-truth motion sample $\bm{M}_t$ and Gaussian noise $\bm{\epsilon} \sim \mathcal{N}(0, I)$, we construct the interpolated noisy motion at time $\tau \in [0, 1]$:

-The Motion Expert $v_\theta$ is trained to predict the velocity field $v = M_t - \epsilon$ that transports noise to data:
+The Motion Expert $v_\theta$ is trained to predict the velocity field $\bm{M}_t - \bm{\epsilon}$ that transports noise to data: